agroal/pgagroal/doc/CLI.md

 ## Shell completions

 There is a minimal shell completion support for `pgagroal-cli`.
-Please refer to the [Install pgagroal](https://github.com/agroal/pgagroal/blob/master/doc/tutorial/01_install.md) tutorial for detailed information about how to enable and use shell completions.
+Please refer to the [CLI Tools documentation](https://github.com/agroal/pgagroal/blob/master/doc/manual/en/13-cli-tools.md#shell-completions) for detailed information about how to enable and use shell completions.

 ## JSON Output Format